enesdemirag/enesdemirag.github.io/_posts/2019-3-14-mass-spring-damper-simulation.md

 For more information, you can check [this website](http://www.sharetechnote.com/html/DE_Modeling_Example_SpringMass.html) and [this presentation](www.sharetechnote.com/html/DE_Modeling_Example_SpringMass.html) from Prof. R.G.
 Longoria, University of Texas.

-### Practical - Mass Spring Damper Simulation

-Create a physics simulation of a Mass-Spring-Damper System and plot the displacement, velocity and acceleration changes.
+Lets create a physics simulation of a Mass-Spring-Damper System and plot the displacement, velocity and acceleration changes.

 For simplicity, we will use pre-written Python visualizer code *[here](materials/mass-spring-damper-simulation)*.
 It uses _[matplotlib](https://matplotlib.org/)_ package to plot In order to simulate displacement, velocity and acceleration quantities.
 In order to this first we need to save visualizer.py file and import that to our python code.